bitovi/academy/src/react-native/06-props/props.md

 ### Passing component props

 Now, how do we use this `SubmitButton`?
-In [JSX syntax](intro-to-jsx.html) a component's props look like an HTML tag's "attributes" and accept a value.
+In [JSX syntax](intro-to-jsx.html) a component’s props look like an HTML tag’s "attributes" and accept a value.

 - If a prop's value type is a string then the prop value is set using quotes.